Steve: Thanks for joining us. I’m Steve Hsu.

-Tim: The challenge I see with nuclear is that is phenomenally expensive.
-I mean, so you have all the historical challenges with nuclear of the waste, the risk, et cetera, et cetera of tackling the waste.
-It’s phenomenally expensive.
-And it takes years to get it to work.
-And everyone says, “Well, look, there maybe these alternative forms of nuclear that we can … that could work.”
-And I would be open to putting money into that, or research, but the big plants have just turned out to be just phenomenally expensive every time someone tries to build them.
+Tim: The challenge I see with nuclear is that it is phenomenally expensive.
+I mean, you have all the historical challenges with nuclear of the waste, the risk, etc. etc., of particularly the waste.
+But it’s phenomenally expensive, and it takes years to get it to work.
+Everyone says, “Well, look, there may be these alternative forms of nuclear that could work,” and I would be open to putting money into that, or research; but the big plants have turned out to be just phenomenally expensive every time someone tries to build them.

-Steve: I think that may be a US centric view because for example France gets a lot of its electricity from nuclear power and I think the Chinese and maybe even the Japanese also are pretty successful with nuclear.
-So I think in the US because there’s some would say an irrational fear of nuclear waste and the dangers from the nuclear power, that it is more expensive.
+Steve: I think that may be a US-centric view, because for example France gets a lot of its electricity from nuclear power, and I think the Chinese and maybe even the Japanese also are pretty successful with nuclear.
+So I think in the US, because there’s, some would say, an irrational fear of nuclear waste and the dangers from the nuclear power, it is more expensive.

 Steve: Yeah, basically.
 I mean, I don’t we’ve built a new nuclear reactor, a functioning one here in a long time if I’m not mistaken.

 Tim: Yeah, but the UK just is paying for one and it’s phenomenally expensive.
 And then we were subsidizing one here that was abandoned just recently after billions of dollars.
-I mean there is the … There are all ideas for alternative, nuclear.
+I mean, there are ideas for alternative nuclear.
 I’m game for that.
 I wouldn’t shut down nuclear power plants for sure.
-I mean, I think that’s crazy.
-But my feeling is at least right now, go all out, put your dollars as much and as fast as you can in solar and wind, and efficiency, of course efficiency, which we, everyone kind of says as a second thought, but there are huge opportunities.
+I think that’s crazy.
+But my feeling is, at least right now, go all out, put your dollars as much and as fast as you can in solar and wind — and of course efficiency, which everyone kind of says as a second thought, but there are huge opportunities.

-Steve: You know it’s interesting.
-I should sit down.
-I’ve never sat down and calculated relative to say my driving habits how big my change in diet is in terms of carbon footprint.
+Steve: You know, it’s interesting.
+I’ve never sat down and calculated, relative to say my driving habits, how big my change in diet is in terms of carbon footprint.

-Corey: So because you do one thing that’s bad, you haven’t bothered to do this thing that might be smaller too.
+Corey: So because you’re doing do one thing that’s bad, you haven’t bothered to do this thing that might be a smaller footprint too.

 Tim: But Steve, are you eating beef or are you eating other meat?

-Steve: No, I’m mostly eating chicken and fish.
-In that sense I’m not, I’m not eating like kobe beef every night or anything like that.
-But I definitely compare to someone who’s a vegetarian.
-I can just … It’s obvious to me that I’m using up.
-I have a bigger carbon footprint.
+Steve: No, I’m mostly eating chicken and fish, so in that sense I’m not eating kobe beef every night or anything like that.
+But definitely compared to someone who’s a vegetarian, it’s obvious to me that I have a bigger carbon footprint.

-Tim: So beef is off the charts compared to everything else.
-And a lot of that is due to the huge land use requirements for beef.
+Tim: Beef is off the charts compared to everything else, and a lot of that is due to the huge land-use requirements for beef.
 I have some papers on that where we basically …